DineshCyanam/AB3DC-qsl-card-design/README.md

-# AB3DC's QSl Card Design Template
+# AB3DC's QSL Card Design Template

 This is the design I used for my amateur radio QSL cards.
 File format is PSD and is for the 3.5" x 5.5" standard QSL card size.
 These cards were made based on the GotPrint.com template as I had found them to be the cheapest and so had my cards printed there.